jesuiscalypso/doigt/README.md

 - Libraries: Doigt uses [Tk](https://www.tcl-lang.org/) for its GUI and [pynput](https://pynput.readthedocs.io/en/latest/) for handling hotkeys and simulating clicks.

-- Graphics: All graphics (except for the GitHub logo) were created by [Calypso](https://github.com/jesuiscalypso).
+- Graphics: All graphics in the project (except for the GitHub logo) were created by [Calypso](https://github.com/jesuiscalypso).
+Cookie Clicker and its graphics were made by [Orteil](https://orteil.dashnet.org/).

 # License